Travelogue Feature Article Example- Tour To Japan

 Travelogue Article

-The most common feature articles are profiles, how-to, reviews, and travelogue articles.
+The most common feature articles are profiles, how-to articles, reviews, and travelogue articles.
 Travelogue article is a crucial feature in journalism for recreation and entertainment.
 The writer follows the inverted pyramid of writing style to attract readers.
 Readers always read the headlines and story leads to decide whether to read the whole article or leave it.
 Therefore, the headlines and feature leads include how, where, and what to explore.

-Elements of Travelogue Article
+Elements of a Travelogue Article

 The Ten Elements to write a travelogue article are: